HUMA-LabforAdvancedTechnologyinArch/ARC596_Embodied-Computation/docs/T4/README.md

 ### Misc Information

-1. MonoBehaviour is the base class from which every Unity script derives.
+1. MonoBehaviour is the base class from which every Unity script object derives its properties and methods (functions).
 2. A class enables you to create your custom types by grouping variables of other types, methods, and events.
 3. The API acronym stands for **Application Programming Interface**, which is a software intermediary that allows two applications to talk to each other.
 4. Software Development Kits (SDKs) allow development for a variety of platforms.
 They contain the compiler and debugger and usually software frameworks.
 For example, Unity has the Android SDK, which allows you to build for the Android operating system.